brittjavs/garden-exchange-app/garden-exchange-backend/README.md

 To view data in the browser
 * run rails s

-The backend server is http://localhost:3001 and must be running to view the full, funcitonal application in conjunction with the react server on the frontend (view garden-exchange-frontend README)
+The backend server is http://localhost:3001 and must be running to view the full, functional application in conjunction with the react server on the frontend (view garden-exchange-frontend README)